wezm/wezm.net/v2/content/posts/2023/divmod.md

 in this report][timing] 32-bit `div` has lower latency—particularly on older models.

-I wasn't able to work out why each implementation zeros `edx`.
-If you know, send me a message and I'll update the post.
+~~I wasn't able to work out why each implementation zeros `edx`.
+If you know, send me a message and I'll update the post.~~

+**Update:** [Brion Vibber on the Fediverse][edx] provided this explanation as to why `edx` is being zeroed:

+> iirc rdx / edx is the top word for the x86 division operation, which takes a double-word numerator -- the inverse of multiplication producing a double-word output.

+This makes sense and looking back at [the docs][div] it does say that:

+> 32-bit: Unsigned divide EDX:EAX by r/m32, with result stored in EAX := Quotient, EDX := Remainder.

+> 64-bit: Unsigned divide RDX:RAX by r/m64, with result stored in RAX := Quotient, RDX := Remainder.

 [View the Example on Compiler Explorer](https://rust.godbolt.org/z/hj9rb4Txa)